joningi98/recipes-django-api/README.md

 4. Push the code to the Heroku app's git repository: `git push heroku main`
 5. Run migrations: `heroku run python manage.py migrate`
 6. The app should be running at the URL provided by Heroku.

-### Documentation

-API documentation is available via Swagger.
-To access the documentation, start the server and navigate to [http://localhost:8000/swagger/](http://localhost:8000/swagger/) in your browser.